getify/You-Dont-Know-JS/scope-closures/apB.md

 That's it for the exercises and this book!
 Congratulations on your achievement!
 When you're ready, move on to Book 3, *Objects & Classes*.

-[^MathJSisPrime]: *Math.js: isPrime(..)*, <a href="https://github.com/josdejong/mathjs/blob/develop/src/function/utils/isPrime.js">https://github.com/josdejong/mathjs/blob/develop/src/function/utils/isPrime.js</a>, 3 March 2020.
+[^MathJSisPrime]: *Math.js: isPrime(..)*, https://github.com/josdejong/mathjs/blob/develop/src/function/utils/isPrime.js, 3 March 2020.